In May 2017, it was announced that the NIHB program was going to cover the costs for Mifegymiso for eligible First Nations and Inuit individuals.

 We encourage the government to:

-1. Ensure the equitable, easy and timely access to comprehensive package of reproductive and sexual health services for all people covered by the FNIHB.
+1. Ensure the equitable, easy and timely access to comprehensive package of reproductive and sexual health services, including abortion services, for all Indigenous people, many of them residing in rural and remote communities and therefore, requiring different strategies and financial investment to access the same high quality of care.

 2. Implement the Truth and Reconciliation recommendations.